rackerlabs/support-how-to/content/cloud-dns/changing-dns-settings-on-linux.md

 It's spelled just like that, with no "e" at the end of "resolv".

-In that file we'll want to have at least one "nameserver" line (two is better, so we have a fallback).
+In that file we'll want to have at least one `nameserver` line (two is better, so we have a fallback).
 Each line defines a DNS server.

 The name servers will be prioritized in the order the system finds them